 Slave Wrecks Project.
 He is a former Critical Language Scholar (Egypt '09) and has worked on archaeological projects in Sierra Leone, South Africa, The Gambia, Barbados, Maryland, Florida, and France.
 He is a Fulbright scholar for the 2016-2017 academic

 year affiliated with the Department of Archaeology and Heritage Studies at the University of Ghana, Legon.

 Rivera, Mariel Email: email@example.com

 Mariel is graduate student in cultural anthropology.
 She graduated with a B.A. in Anthropology as well as a Certificate in Women's and Gender studies from SUNY Brockport in 2016.
 Her research interests are within Medical Anthropology

-Shaundel Sanchez is a PhD
+Shaundel Sanchez is a doctoral candidate in the

-Administration at Syracuse University’s Maxwell School in 2014.
-Her
+University’s Maxwell School in 2014.
+Shaundel's

-dissertation examines the question of belonging for US-citizen Muslim residents
+research focuses on the question of belonging for US-citizen Muslim residents

 Shabnam, Moushumi Email: